The 28 Best Thrillers You Need to See in 2025

 Starring: Freddie Prinze Jr., Chase Sui Wonders, Madelyn Cline, Sarah Pidgeon, Tyriq Withers, Jonah Haur-King, Lola Tung, Nicholas Alexander Chavez, Austin Nichols, and Gabbriette

 Why it’s worth seeing: It looks like what ‘90s movie classic I Know What You Did Last Summer was for Gen X stars, the reboot will be for Gen Z/millennial cusp favorites.
 The franchise about a group of friends being stalked by a killer after a tragic accident is the latest horror series to come back.
-It has the same premise, though details are being kept hush-hush.
-You can get excited in the meantime, though, knowing the original series’ heartthrob, Freddie Prinze Jr., is returning.
+It has the same premise, but you can get excited because it is an in-franchise sequel and a handful of original cast members are returning (including Freddie Prinze Jr. and Sarah Michelle Gellar in cameo appearances).

 'Eden'